Teodelas/APIstuff/CICD-Jenkins-Walkthrough.md

 ## Configure global variables
 1. Go to http://<jenkins ip / url>/configure
 1. Scroll down to Global properties and check off Environment variables
-1. Add APIGEE_ENV and APIGEE_ORG as environment variables and set the values to your Apigee org
+1. Add APIGEE_ENV, APIGEE_ORG, and APIGEE_URL as environment variables and set the values to your Apigee org

 ## Configure Jenkinsfile
 This configuration sets the maven profile to use Apigee X management API (GoogleAPI) and authenticate using an the IAM service account created previously